LarsH/larssh/README.md

 ## Current status (2022-jul-17)

-SSH terminal: working, but the key exchange is slow, it takes about a minute for a connection to establish on a Raspberry Pico W.
+SSH terminal: working, connection to a a Raspberry Pico W takes 15 seconds.
+(DH: 5s, Signing with 2048 bit host key: 9s)

 Authentication: Only `none` at the moment